How to Get Around LA6 October, 2021by Bounce

 Los Angeles, also known as the City of Angels, is known for its Hollywood entertainment industry, excellent weather, and gorgeous green spaces with mountains, lakes, and beaches along the Pacific Ocean.
 It is also full of awesome attractions like Disneyland, Universal Studios, The Hollywood Walk of Fame, and the Hollywood Sign.

-Los Angeles is a big city with almost 4 million residents and thousands of tourists every day, so getting around in LA may become an issue if you are not a lifer.
+Los Angeles is a big city with almost 4 million residents and thousands of tourists every day, so getting around in LA may become an issue if you're new to town.
 It is also a popular business and entertainment hub, making the traffic even worse.
-So, being a visitor from out of town, it is good to figure out the best way to get around.
+So, being a visitor from out of town, it is good to drop your suitcases off at a Los Angeles luggage storage spot and figure out the best way to get around.

 Public transportation is one of the most popular ways to get around, especially in downtown LA, Orange County, and Long Beach.
 Check out the Los Angeles travel guide or Metro Trip Planner where you can get information about the public transportation system including the metro rail and metro bus or from Union Station in downtown Los Angeles.